zz22394/presto/presto-docs/src/main/sphinx/sandboxes/presto-sandbox-cdh.rst

 In addition, the image contains:

-    * The Hortonworks Hadoop distribution, version 2.3, running in pseudo distributed mode.
+    * The Cloudera Hadoop distribution, version 5.4, running in pseudo-distributed mode.
     * Hive (set up to use YARN).
     * Hive Metastore.
     * Zookeeper (used by Hive).